 Applications for adult-use sales began on Jan.
 19, but were restricted to existing medical marijuana establishments that qualified for early applications.
 The language of Proposition 207 that legalized cannabis use for adults over the age of 21 gave AZDHS two months to review and approve applications.
 As of Wednesday, Jan.
 21, there were 62 applications for so-called “dual-licenses.”

-Most cannabis advocates and those following the process expected sales to begin in late-March or early April, but with last week’s announcement, the door has opened for an accelerated timetable.
+Most cannabis advocates and those following the process expected sales to begin in late-March or early April, but with last week’s announcement, the door opened for an accelerated timetable.

 Aside from that, some dispensaries might run into space and inventory issues and will need to have new operating procedures and dual point of sales systems to deal with differing tax rates and cost structures.